Personal Injury Attorney in Ennis, Texas Serving All of Texas

-Personal injury and wrongful death claim are usually one of three types of claims:
+Personal injury and wrongful death claims are usually one of three types of claims:

 It is important to understand that personal injury and wrongful death claims must be brought within a certain period of time, called the “statute of limitations.”
 Claims not brought within such time are barred as a matter of law.
 Figuring out the statute of limitations for a particular claim can be extremely difficult.
 Different states have different statutory time periods.
 Some states recognize the “discovery rule” which allows a plaintiff to bring a claim within a certain time of learning they have a claim rather than within a certain time of suffering their injury.